helmy204/Clothes-Store-Dapper-Session/README.md

   - Created by Stack Exchange team
 * What is a Micro ORM?
   - Object Relational Mapper
+  - Dapper, Massive
+  - Influnced by the new Dynamic datatype introduced in .NET 4.0
 * ORM vs Micro ORM
 * Micro ORM Features
   - Lightweight